dche25/vercara_project/README.md

 ## Overview

-This guide explains how to deploy a web application on AWS ECS using Terraform for the Vercara test project.
+This guide explains how to deploy a web application on AWS ECS using Terraform.
 This will set up the infrastructure, deploy a Dockerized web application, and implement auto-scaling and CI/CD.

 ## Pre-requisites